 By using real-time video analysis and machine learning, AI-SAFE provides monitoring of employee safety gear.
 By tracking entry and exit to the working environment, the system is able to assess the suitability of workers’ personal protective equipment (PPE).
 If an employee doesn’t comply with the requirements (forgets to put on headwear, glassware, and footwear), the system will signal and the access to the workplace will be denied till the person is properly equipped.
 Such a system allows to avoid human errors and enhances higher employee safety in comparison with manual PPE checks.

 “In any environment with increased risk, safety becomes paramount – whether physical or virtual.
 The application of digital technologies and applied artificial intelligence has the potential to impact the welfare and productivity of workers across many industries, whether in laboratories, construction or for critical infrastructure providers. ”

-Deep Learning is a subsection of ML, which implies artificial neural networks and algorithms that are designed the way human’s nervous system is.
+Deep Learning is a subsection of ML, which implies artificial neural networks and algorithms that are designed the way the human nervous system is.
 The technology is able to learn from extremely large amounts of data.
-By analyzing and categorizing a company’s data, the system can handle waste management and risk assessment, improve occupational safety and health and enhance operational efficiency.
+By analyzing and categorizing a company’s data, the system can handle waste management and risk assessment, improve occupational safety and health, and enhance operational efficiency.

 Data Mining for Predictive Analytics.
 By using such techniques as data mining, text mining, reporting modeling and statistics, predictive analytics can identify potential risks and forecast the most likely outcome.
 The benefits OF T

 application for the EHS industry are evident: it can control emissions, mitigate risks, identify trends, and perform preventative measures.
 In other words, AI takes human error out of workplace incidents.